-As we begin the month of May, we find ourselves in a time and space we could never have imagined.
+We continue to find ourselves in a time and space we could never have imagined.
 For most of us, life has come to a rapid standstill as we struggle to make sense of the challenge that has been placed before us.
 In this time of crisis, we are called to be patient.
 We are a resilient people.
 With God’s direction, we will survive this current situation.
 I am hopeful that, having endured this test, we will emerge stronger and more aware of our need to be connected and care for others.

 In terms of the Safe Environment requirements, the PA state background checks can be completed online.
 This includes the State Police Criminal History and the Child Abuse History Certification.
 Please refer to “Background Screening Compliance” on this page for the links to submit online.
 THE FBI Federal check with fingerprinting continues to be available with certain modifications.
 If you are in need of the FBI check, please see the following site:

 You may complete both the VIRTUS and Mandated Reporter trainings online.
 Kindly refer to the links below.
 This time also presents an opportunity to read the bulletins at VIRTUS online.
 This educational material serves as an excellent source of continuing education on the topic of child protection.

 The Charter to Protect Children and Young People enacted by the U.S. Conference of Catholic Bishops in 2002, and the subsequent Church norms approved by the Vatican, give every diocese the mandate to establish prevention and training programs assisting everyone to recognize and deal effectively with the problem of child sexual abuse.
 The mission of the Diocese of Scranton is to create safe environments for children by establishing policies and programs that clearly set standards of behavior regarding contact with minors.
 Charter compliance is accomplished by: